 They trivialized the greatness of God and disregarded His holiness, and they were missing out completely on His purpose.
-Now, with that picture in Malachi 1, I’m confident there are people across this room who are sitting here thinking, “I don’t even know how I can begin to worship that.
+Now, with that picture in Malachi 1, I’m confident there are people who are thinking, “I don’t even know how I can begin to worship that.
 I want to worship.
-I want to bring glory to God; but I – I have struggled with this sin; and I struggle with purity, even since I’ve sat in here tonight, I’m struggled with purity.
+I want to bring glory to God; but I – I have struggled with this sin; and I struggle with purity.
 How do I worship God?
 Does this mean God will not receive anything from my hands?”
 Then it’s that point that I want you to see the beauty of Malachi 1.
 That is exactly the kind of worship that God desires.

 Isaiah 66:2: “This is the one I esteem: he who is humble and contrite in spirit, and trembles at my word.”
-If you are sitting here thinking, “Well, how can I ever worship?
+If you are thinking, “Well, how can I ever worship?
 How can I do this?”
 Then you’re exactly where you need to be.
-We are definitely not where we need to be if you’re sitting in this room tonight; and you’re thinking, “Well, I don’t trivialize His greatness; and I’ve got no problems with His holiness.”
+We are definitely not where we need to be if you’re thinking, “Well, I don’t trivialize His greatness; and I’ve got no problems with His holiness.”
 That’s where the priests were, and they had missed the whole point.

 And it’s at this point of humility and contrite, brokenness before God.
 “I can’t do this.
 I can’t be holy, my own.
 I can’t give this God the glory that He is due.”
 Because it’s at that point we realize in Malachi 3, He talked about a messenger of the covenant who would come; and that messenger comes just one book later in the Bible; and in Christ, don’t miss it, this is why we need Christ, Malachi 1 is showing us our need, the depths of our need for Christ.